THE VALLEY SURGERY

 Qualified from University of the Witwatersrand, South Africa in 1996.
 She joined the practice in 2016 as a partner and her clinical interests include gynaecology and respiratory medicine.
 She is also the practice Carer Lead.

 Qualified from Nottingham in 2011.
 Joined the practice as a partner August 2016 having completed GP training in Reading and Newbury.
 Her clinical interests include all areas of general practice.

-Dr Nicum sees patients on Tuesdays and Fridays.
+Dr Nicum sees patients on Tuesdays, Thursday and Fridays.

-Our practice nurses are Helen Collier, Jill Cheetham and Sharon McTaggart.
+Our practice nurses are Helen Collier, Jill Cheetham, Sharon McTaggart and Lucy Morton.
 They offer a wide range of services including health advice, respiratory and diabetic checks, blood pressure and coronary heart disease monitoring, family planning and cervical smears, childhood immunisations as well as other nursing tasks such as dressings.
 Appointments to see them can be made at reception.
 We need to know the reason for the appointment so we can give them the appropriate length of time they need.

 Sulvinder Samra MPharm

 Sulvinder is our clinical pharmacist and is based within the practice.
-Her role is to help you manage your long term conditions, reviewing your medicines and helping you understand your medication when you have been discharged from hospital.
-She can help with any questions you may have about your medicines either face to face or over the phone.
-You can book an appointment with her by calling reception.
+Her role is to help manage long term conditions, reviewing medicines and helping understand medication when discharged from hospital.
+She can help with any questions about medicines either face to face or over the phone.
+Book an appointment with her by calling reception.

 Michelle Stone is our Healthcare Assistant.
 She is trained to carry out dressings and well being health checks, take blood pressures, give flu vaccinations and take blood for blood tests.

-Ed helps us manage our communication systems and information technology, including maintaining the practice website.
+Ed helps us manage improvements in our communication systems and information technology, including maintaining the practice website.
 Ed is very experienced in medical IT and practice management.

 Appointments can be made at reception for blood tests with our phlebotomists.

 We have a team of experienced district nurses who are based at Stapleford Care Centre.
 They offer a wide variety of services to the housebound and those recently discharged from hospital.
-This includes care of the young disabled, wound care, injections and terminal nursing care.
+This includes care of the young people with disabilities, wound care, injections and advanced and palliative care.
 They can be contacted by phoning Monday -

 Healthy Family team

-The Healthy Family team covers most of our practice population.
-Their primary role is to support families with children under five years old and to promote child health within the wider population.
+The Healthy Family team primary role is to support families with children and young adults aged 0 to 19 years and to promote child health within the wider population.
 They can be contacted for advice or for a home visit by leaving a message at Dovecote House where they are based on 0115 8835500.

-The Midwife is involved in the care of all mothers before and after the birth of their child.
-She is available for any queries or concerns at Dovecote House on 8835500.
-Appointments to see her are made at reception.
+The Community Midwife team is involved in the care of all mothers before and after the birth of their child.
+They are available for any queries or concerns at Dovecote House on 0115 8835500.
+For the emergency midwife call 07967204126 (9am-

 Teaching and training